hoangnkvti/tech_article/AWS-SA/Other.md

 ## Amazon Managed Blockchain
   - Is a fully managed service that makes it easy to create and manage scalable blockchain networks using the popular open source frameworks Hyperledger Fabric and Ethereum
   - Send invitation to add member (same of different aws account)
-  -
+  - AWS Blockchain Templates provides a fast and easy way to create and deploy secure blockchain networks using popular open source frameworks.
+Use ECS ở EC2 run docker